Crew App: Building a Brand Foundation

 Brand Book, Marketing & Sales Materials, New Illustration Styles, Product Style Guide, Vision Work

-What is Crew and who is Crew for?
-Crew is a new work app for teams that includes Messaging, Scheduling, Tasks and Recognition; making schedules, shifts and announcements available on everyone's phone at all times.
-Crew is for hard-working, organized leaders who want to create shared understanding in order to ensure that everyone on their team has a successful day at work.
+Crew is a new work app for teams that includes Messaging, Scheduling, Tasks and Recognition; making schedules, shifts and announcements available on everyone's phones at all times.
+Crew is for hard-working, organized leaders who want to ensure that everyone on their team has a successful day at work.

 Many work products on the market today target desk workers and tech-minded individuals.
 Crew specifically targets workers that are on their feet for most of their day.
 These people work in a variety of industries including restaurants, hospitals, non-profits and construction, to name a few.

 When I joined Crew, I was given a blank canvas.
 Being the first of three design hires, there were no established brand parameters from which to design.
 I was given an opportunity to start building the brand from the ground up.
 To date, I've focused on building out both brand guidelines and a product style guide, to ensure that we are building a cohesive set of products that provides value to and solves real problems for our customers.

 Here is a look at the process of building the (ever-evolving!)
 Crew brand.

 The Crew customer

 The first step to a successful brand audit and redesign is to make sure that you understand your customer.
 When we tell others that we listen to our customer at Crew, we really mean it.
 We are constantly seeking to better understand our customers in a variety of ways; by sending out customer surveys, by conducting in-person interviews, by visiting real teams on-site and by reviewing a 24/7 company-wide accessible customer support channel.
 This has been a joint effort by our co-founders, marketing, sales and design teams.